hsjobeki/NEARBY/README.md

 Prevent unwanted mess in a real registry, be not storing any state and finally use a registry what it should be: only a cache.

+## Status

+🟩 Draft the idea
+🟦 Implement a first Prototype

 ## Contribute

 Feel free to send me your PR